trant22t/mm-dsdp-portfolio/README.md

 Shiny app: https://r.amherst.edu/apps/m5ttranthe/Dickinson/

 # Determinants of Inbound Tourism
-Employing the fixed-effects estimationation method, this project analyzes how economic and social advancements as well as the development in other aspects of a country determine the competitiveness of its tourism sector. (language used: Stata)
+Employing the fixed-effects estimation method, this project analyzes how economic and social advancements as well as the development in other aspects of a country determine the competitiveness of its tourism sector. (language used: Stata)

 Github link: https://github.com/trant22t/portfolio/tree/master/Determinants%20of%20Inbound%20Tourism